KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ```

 In this example, the `.2f` format specifier rounds pi to two decimal places.
+We will see more on F-strings in when reviewing [printing](printing) methods more in detail.

 ### Lists, tuples and dictionaries
 **Lists** are a very important type of **sequence**, which